Sonali-Kumar/Sonali-Kumar.github.io/_posts/2022-05-31-DannyMa-SQLChallenge1-Danny'sDiner.md

   <iframe src="https://embed.db-fiddle.com/912b55b7-0c69-4f19-906f-aaef8ece6088" frameborder="0" allowfullscreen="" title="Embedded fiddle"></iframe>
 </div>

-## Case Study Questions
+## Case Study Questions & My Solutions

 Each of the following case study questions can be answered using a single SQL statement:

-What is the total amount each customer spent at the restaurant?
+## What is the total amount each customer spent at the restaurant?

 ```ruby